 Tidal marshes can be found along rivers and coasts which flood and drain by the tidal movement of the adjacent estuary, sea or ocean.
-Areas of tidal marsh occur along estuaries surrounding the area to which the Plan relates.
-These areas are often very sensitive to development due to ecological sensitivities.
+Sand dunes are small ridges or hills of sand found at the top of a beach, above the usual maximum reach of the waves.
+They form from windblown sand that is initially deposited around obstacles on the beach such as driftwood, rocks or a fence.
+Areas of tidal marsh occur along estuaries surrounding the area to which the Plan relates and blown sand and